MrClue/travalong/README.md

 # TRAVALONG

-A Flutter app for SE Bachelor project.
+A Flutter application developed for our Software Engineering Bachelor project.

 ## The Project